flekschas/jupyter-scatter/docs/labels.md

 ```

 ::: tip
-For precomputing very large label sets you can show a progress bar via
+For tracking the progress while precomputing very large label sets you can show
-`labels.compute(show_progress=True)`.
+a progress bar via `labels.compute(show_progress=True)`.
+This feature requires
+the complete installation via `pip install "jupyter-scatter[all]"`.
 :::

 Once the labels placement has been precomputed, you can persist them to disk as